-- Update their 'Fast Tomato' Careers Interest Guide account. - Research careers that they would be interested in following in the future and be shown how to access information from different sources. - Attend careers events and talks. - Make an application to an employer and prepare for a practice job interview.
-Student have a 'mock' employer interview with an employer who will give feedback that will help in the future.
-This assessment contributes to GCSE speaking and listening assessment. - Find out about the world of work and what employers look for in relation to behaviour at work.
-Students also receive information on how to stay safe in the work environment and how to ensure they are treated fairly in the work place.
+- Update their 'Morrisby' Careers Interest Guide account. - Research careers that they would be interested in following in the future and be shown how to access information from different sources. - Attend careers events and talks. - Make an application to an employer and prepare for a practice job interview. - Find out about the world of work and what employers look for in relation to behaviour at work.

 - Work for an employer for 1 week on work experience.
 Students will be able to record their experiences.
 After work experience students have the opportunity to share with others what they have learned.
 Every student also receives an assessment report from an employer that they keep in their personal development folder and make use of it in future applications for courses and jobs.
-Students opting not to participate in work experience will be offered an alternative work related learning option. - Some students have a meeting with a member of the Careers Department who can advise on future career choices and options and on suitable work experience placements. - Some students may be offered the opportunity to visit local colleges.
+Students opting not to participate in work experience will be offered an alternative work related learning option. - Some students have a meeting with the Careers Adviser who can advise on future career choices and options. - Some students may be offered the opportunity to visit local colleges.